schneipp/schneipp/README.md

 **MSc in Computer Science** • ETH Zureich | 2009 – 2003
 * Focus: “Parallelizing Coffee Machine Controls for maximum intake”

+Ok actually no MSc, i' m just an idiot that does code for a bit (25 years)

 ---